rabbitmq/rabbitmq-website/site/management.md

 In addition to the `connect-src` CSP header, RabbitMQ also needs the CSP directives `unsafe-eval` `unsafe-inline`, otherwise the OAuth 2.0 functionality may not work.

 ### Identity-Provider initiated logon

+By default, the Management UI uses OAuth 2.0 authorization code flow to authenticate and authorize users.
+However, there are scenarios where users preferred to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
+This is common in Web Portals where with a single click, users navigate straight to a RabbitMQ cluster's Management UI with a token obtained under the covers.
+This is known as **Identity-Provider initiated logon** where the **Identity Provider** role is played by the web portal.

+RabbitMQ exposes a new setting called `management.oauth_initiated_logon_type` whose default value `sp_initiated`.
+To enable an **Identity-Provider initiated logon** we set it to `idp_initiated`.

+When we set `management.oauth_initiated_logon_type` to `idp_initiated` the minimum required configuration is `oauth_enabled: true` and `oauth_provider_url`.
+The other settings related to OAuth are not required.

+The **Identity-Provider initiated logon** must

 ## <a id="http-api" class="anchor" href="#http-api">HTTP API</a>